ono-midori/ono-midori.github.io/techs/libevent.md

 int evbuffer_read(struct evbuffer *buffer, evutil_socket_t fd, int howmuch);
 ```

-The evbuffer_read() function reads up to howmuch bytes from the socket fd onto the end of buffer.
+The `evbuffer_read()` function reads up to howmuch bytes from the socket `fd` onto the end of buffer.
 It returns a number of bytes read on success, 0 on EOF, and -1 on an error.
-Note that the error may indicate that a nonblocking operation would not succeed; you need to check the error code for EAGAIN (or WSAEWOULDBLOCK on Windows).
-If howmuch is negative, evbuffer_read() tries to guess how much to read itself.
+Note that the error may indicate that a nonblocking operation would not succeed; you need to check the error code for `EAGAIN` (or `WSAEWOULDBLOCK` on Windows).
+If howmuch is negative, `evbuffer_read()` tries to guess how much to read itself.

-The evbuffer_write_atmost() function tries to write up to howmuch bytes from the front of buffer onto the socket fd.
+The `evbuffer_write_atmost()` function tries to write up to howmuch bytes from the front of buffer onto the socket `fd`.
 It returns a number of bytes written on success, and -1 on failure.
-As with evbuffer_read(), you need to check the error code to see whether the error is real, or just indicates that nonblocking IO could not be completed immediately.
+As with `evbuffer_read()`, you need to check the error code to see whether the error is real, or just indicates that nonblocking IO could not be completed immediately.
 If you give a negative value for howmuch, we try to write the entire contents of the buffer.

-Calling evbuffer_write() is the same as calling evbuffer_write_atmost() with a negative howmuch argument: it attempts to flush as much of the buffer as it can.
+Calling `evbuffer_write()` is the same as calling `evbuffer_write_atmost()` with a negative howmuch argument: it attempts to flush as much of the buffer as it can.

 On Unix, these functions should work on any file descriptor that supports read and write.
 On Windows, only sockets are supported.